Quick answer

 Disclosure and Record-Keeping

-Studios must maintain client records that include consent forms, identification verification for minors, and aftercare instructions provided.
+Studios must maintain client records that include consent forms — know what a tattoo consent form must include to make sure yours holds up during an inspection — identification verification for minors, and aftercare instructions provided.
 The state can request these records during inspections.
 Going paperless with digital consent forms is a smart move here.
 Tools like Apprentice let you store consent forms, client history, and aftercare templates digitally, so you’re never scrambling for paperwork during an inspection.

 Penalties for Non-Compliance

 Operating without a license can result in fines, misdemeanor charges, and a court order to shut down.
 Even licensed artists can face penalties for sanitation violations.
 Repeat offenders risk permanent license revocation.
-The state doesn’t play around with public health violations, and neither should you.
+The state doesn’t play around with public health violations, and neither should you — and beyond state action, noncompliance puts you in the crosshairs of the lawsuits a noncompliant shop can face from injured clients.

 Tattoo Studio Fees and Costs in South Dakota